vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

     24145it [01:46, 226.40it/s]

-So we have our index ready, no need to perform any additional index maintainance operations like merging segments.
+So we have our index ready, no need to perform any additional index maintenance operations like merging segments.
 All the data is searchable.
 Let us define a simple routine to display search results.
-Parsing the [Vespa JSON search response](https://docs.vespa.ai/en/reference/default-result-format.html)format:
+Parsing the [Vespa JSON search response](https://docs.vespa.ai/en/reference/default-result-format.html) format:

 ```python